smcclab/nime25/camera-ready.md

 - Poster size: A0.
 - Orientation: Portrait.
 - Posters should include (1) the title, authors’ names, and affiliations, (2) a concise overview of the research, (3) clear illustrations of key aspects of your presenting work, and (4) a compelling visual design.
-- **Please print the poster beforehand and bring with it to the conference venue.**
+- **Please print the poster beforehand and bring with it to the conference venue.** If you want to print your poster in Canberra, [Copy Qik](https://copyqik.com.au), [Officeworks Braddon](https://www.officeworks.com.au/print-copy/p/colour-posters-pcppcopcp), [Kwik Kopy Canberra](https://canberrashop.kwikkopy.com.au/product/posters-a0/34916) are within walking distance of ANU campus.

 #### Remote Video Requirements (For Remote Poster Presentations):